Hedras Ramos: Endorsements

-On February 13, 2011, Rock Band released a new game featuring Ramos and the single "Insanity of the Atoms" from his third album Atoms and Space.
+In February 2011, Rock Band released a new game featuring Ramos and the single "Insanity of the Atoms" from his third album Atoms and Space.
 On September 2 of that same year, Rock Band released another game featuring the single "Stellar Crash", also from Atoms and Space.
 Both games are currently available for Xbox 360 users and are not yet rated.

-Ramos endorses a number of other products including Halo Guitars' Hedras Ramos Signature Guitar which was designed specifically as a signature product for him.
-At age 17, Ramos became an endorser of Dean Markley guitar strings and later Multisonus Audio.
-During the year 2012, Ramos became one of three Latin-American guitarists to be fully endorsed by Xotic (a company that produces guitars, basses and effects pedals).

-Currently Hedras is an active collaborator and creative designer for Cort Guitars, they successfully had launched several lines of models based out of the X series Cort Model, such as Duality X700 and Mutility X700, being the most recent the current Duality II equipped with Fishman Fluence Classic Pickups.